Futures#

 Core concepts#

-pw_async2 is built.
-This model is summarized below, but it is recommended to
+Futures operate using the informed poll model on which pw_async2 is built.
+This model is summarized below, but it is recommended to read the full description for important background knowledge.

-A Future<T> exposes two member functions:
+A Future<T> exposes the following API:

 Ownership and lifetime#